 - Take the first left turn to Jaglana Street, and go under the road.

-- Take the first left turn and go under the road and then at the end of the road turn left and then right again onto Podwale Przedmiejskie.
+- At the end of the road, turn left and then right again onto Podwale Przedmiejskie.

 - Take the first right turn onto Kotwicznikow Street; follow this street for 200 meters to Powroznicza Street.

 - The Radisson Blu is on the left.